Three-body universality in the B meson sector: Introduction

-From their production and decay channels \cite{Z_b_discovery_2}, these mesons must be exotic.
+From their production and decay channels \cite{Z_b_discovery_2,Belle:2013urd,Belle:2014vzn,Belle:2015upu}, these mesons must be exotic.
 Their quark content can not be simply $q \bar{q}$ as for ordinary mesons but must be $b \bar{b} u \bar{d}$.
 Soon after their discovery it was proposed that their constituents cluster into two bottom mesons which are bound due to hadronic forces~\cite{Voloshin_2}.
 In particular, both $Z_b$ states were interpreted as hadronic molecules with flavor wave functions

-For further analyses in this framework and alternative scenarios such as tetraquarks see, e.g., Refs.~\cite{Sun,Yang,Zhang,Cui,Cleven,Cleven_2} and Refs.~\cite{Cui, Ali, Guo, Bugg, Chen-Liu}, respectively.
+For further analyses in this framework and alternative scenarios such as tetraquarks see, e.g., Refs.~\cite{Sun,Yang,Zhang,Cui,Cleven,Cleven_2,Zhao:2021cvg,He:2024aej,Yalikun:2025ssz} and Refs.~\cite{Cui, Ali, Guo, Bugg, Chen-Liu,Sadl:2021bme,He:2024aej}, respectively.

-The molecular interpretation of the $Z_b(10610)$ and $Z'_b(10650)$ is is supported by the fact that their masses are close to the respective open bottom thresholds defined by the flavor wave functions in Eq.~(\ref{wavefunctions}).
+The molecular interpretation of the $Z_b(10610)$ and $Z'_b(10650)$ is supported by the fact that their masses are close to the respective open bottom thresholds defined by the flavor wave functions in Eq.~(\ref{wavefunctions}).
 Note that the masses quoted in Eq.~\eqref{Belle-values} are slightly above the corresponding thresholds.
-A more sophisticated analysis of the invariant mass distributions in an effective field theory with bottom meson loops, however, shows that the $Z_b$ and $Z'_b$ are bound with respect to these thresholds~\cite{Cleven}.
-This finding is consistent with a recent analysis of the resonance signals based on a formalism consistent with unitarity and analyticity~\cite{Guo:2016bjq,Hanhart:2015cua}.
+A more sophisticated analysis of the invariant mass distributions in an effective field theory with bottom meson loops, however, showed that the $Z_b$ and $Z'_b$ poles are below threshold~\cite{Cleven}.
+This finding is consistent with a recent analysis of the resonance signals based on a formalism consistent with unitarity and analyticity~\cite{Guo:2016bjq,Hanhart:2015cua,Wang:2018jlv,Baru:2019xnh,Krug:2020ufl,Baru:2020ywb}.
+However, the question of whether the $Z_b$ and $Z'_b$ mesons are virtual states, bound states or resonances has not been answered definitely.
 The interplay of $Z_b$ and $Z'_b$ exchanges with bottom meson loops in $\Upsilon$ decays was further scrutinized in Refs.~\cite{Chen:2015jgl,Chen:2016mjn}.
-For a more detailed discussion of these issues, see the recent review~\cite{Guo:2017jvc}.
+For a more detailed discussion of these issues, see the review~\cite{Guo:2017jvc}.